 How can you make the most of every photo opportunity?

 Know your camera well and be prepared for whatever might happen when you least expect it.
 If you are ready to seize every photo opportunity you will probably get better photos than you expected.

 This means checking your attitude as well as your camera gear.
 If you approach a photo opportunity with a negative preconceived idea of how it will be, you are not so likely to get great results.

 Be open to whatever will happen and look for the best angles and lighting and get your timing right.
 You will be far more likely to capture great images than if you have a negative outlook.

 Assigned to Photograph a Supermodel

 Editors were reluctant to assign me such work and I was reluctant to cover it.
-However, on occasion, I’d be required to attend such things and produce some photos for the paper to publish.
+However, on occasion, attending such things and produce some photos for the paper to publish was unavoidable.

 Australian supermodel Elle Macpherson was to be visiting a local shopping mall to promote her new range of lingerie.
 Our office literally backed onto the mall carpark, so it wasn’t going to take me any effort to attend.